Ezuker/tokenizer/documentation/vocabulary.md

 - **What**: Requires multiple people to approve important actions
 - **Example**: 3 out of 5 people must agree to mint new tokens
 - **Real-world analogy**: Like needing 2 keys to open a safe deposit box
+- **Implementation**:
+  - Multiple owners can propose actions
+  - Requires a minimum number of approvals
+  - Actions only execute when threshold is met

 #### **Access Control**
 - **What**: Rules about who can do what